pfedick/DeckerGame/README.md

 ### Things which are ongoing

 I created a [project board](https://github.com/users/pfedick/projects/3) on github to track all things I'm working on and which are in my backlog.

-### Things I still have in mind
-- create more interactive objects / enemies:
-    - ghost
-    - huge vent
-    - side wind
-- create more sound effects
-- build more levels
-- story?
-- save and load of progress in a level?
-- difficulty levels
-- how to handle different screen sizes?
-- game controller support

-There is probably more, which I'm not aware of, yet ;-)

-### Things I have finished
-- basic ui for editing and testing the world
-- how to build and render the tile-based world (tiles, layers)
-- how to move in the world (side scrolling, paralax)
-- how to implement the sprites?
-- which resolution should the game have
-- what is the best size for tiles and sprites?
-- how to implement interactive objects/enemies
-- how to control the main character?
-- physics
-- collision detection
-- create interactive objects / enemies:
-    - spears from ground
-    - gems (can be collected => points)
-    - coins (can be collected  => points)
-    - medikit
-    - savepoint
-    - rat
-    - spider
-    - skeleton
-    - mummy
-    - dissolving ground
-    - floater
-    - lasers
-    - arrows from wall
-    - locked doors
-    - key (used to unlock a locked door)
-    - mushroom (white minifig with big red hat and white dots)
-    - scorpion
-    - bat
-    - bird
-    - ostrich
-    - Wallenstein
-    - Helena
-    - Yeti
-- how does sound work with SDL?
-- write the audio engine
-- how to integrate sound track and sound effects into the game
-- game mechanics (hallways, doors, traps, ladders, walk, run, jump, fall)
-- world editor
-- death animation for objects (player, skeleton)
-- positional sound: objects in the world shot be able to emit sound effects.
-  The loudness and direction (left/right) should depend on the distance to the player.
-- ui for special objects
-- refine physics for jumping & falling
-- particle effects
-- pathfinding for ai enemies

 ## How to compile
 ### Requirements